Jayzon2019/RELEASE-V5---ELSA-CARE/README.md

 }
 ```

+9. Go to the `Email` section and replace all values of `SenderEmail` and `Recipients` with your own.

-9. Go to the `AllowedOrigins` section and add the list of domains you want to have access to the API
+10. Go to the `AllowedOrigins` section and add the list of domains you want to have access to the API
 ```json
 "AllowedOrigins":
 [